-1. Push B1 or B2 and enter parameters of the bus to trigger on.
+Push B1 or B2 and enter parameters of the bus on which to trigger.
 You can separately use B1 and B2 to view two different buses.

 NOTE.
-On the MSO4000 series, you can also use the B3 and B4 buttons and view up to four different buses.
+On the MSO4000 Series, you can also use the B3 and B4 buttons and view up to four different buses.

 Push Trigger Menu and enter trigger parameters.
-(See page 125, Choosing a Trigger Type.)
+(See page 69, Choosing a Trigger Type.)
 You can display bus information without triggering on the bus signal.